 From the top of Sugar Loaf, you can enjoy breathtaking 360° views of the surrounding countryside.
 On bright clear days, you can easily spot the delightful town of Abergavenny, as well as glimpse the magnificent scenery from the Brecon Beacons and South Wales to the Cotswolds, the Severn Estuary and beyond.

 Explore the Brecon Beacons further

 After your hike up Sugar Loaf, why not continue to explore the Brecon Beacons National Park and escape to other impressive mountains, magnificent peaks and spectacular scenery?
-For more inspiration on places to discover and walks to enjoy, check out the Brecon Beacons walk guides by A Dragon’s Escape.
+For more inspiration on places to discover and walks to enjoy, check out the Brecon Beacons walk guides.

 Visit the delightful town of Abergavenny

 While at Sugar Loaf Mountain, you really should take the time to visit the delightful town of Abergavenny.
 The market town is only 10 minutes away from Sugar Loaf and boasts enchanting castle ruins, an enjoyable market hall, a striking parish church, known as St Mary’s Priory, and a typical high street.